 WordPress History: Origins

-WordPress began as a fork of b2/cafelog in 2003 by Mike Little and Matt Mullenweg.
+WordPress history goes back to 2003, when it began as a fork of b2/cafelog by Mike Little and Matt Mullenweg.
 They were looking to create an elegant and well-architected personal publishing system.
 B2/cafelog was developed in early 2001 by a French programmer named Michel Valdrighi.
 It was a unique concept that brought about a new way of creating web pages.
 This new concept, which gave birth to WordPress, was the idea of creating pages dynamically from MySQL database contents.
 By doing this, they were able to expand the power of the blog.

 Even before this, the main reason for the beginnings of WordPress was the fact that developer support for b2/cafelog became non-existent in December of 2002.
 While Michel Valdrighi worked throughout 2002 on the project, it was abandoned leaving users with concern over the future of the project.
 One of those concerned users was Matt Mullenweg.